Governor of Virginia: Qualifications

 Unlike other state governors, Virginia governors are not allowed to serve consecutive terms.
 They have been barred from immediate re-election since the adoption of Virginia's second constitution, in 1830.
 However, a former governor is permitted to run for a second term in a future election.
-Only two governors since 1830, William Smith and Mills Godwin, were elected to additional terms.
+Only two governors since 1830, William Smith and Mills Godwin, have been elected to additional terms.
 Smith's second term came after Virginia seceded from the Union, while Godwin became the first ever governor in American history to be elected by both major parties when the former Democrat was elected in 1973 as a Republican.
-The only other governors to serve non-consecutive stints in office were Patrick Henry and James Monroe, with George William Smith serving twice as acting governor before becoming official governor.
+The only other governors to serve non-consecutive terms in office are Patrick Henry and James Monroe, with George William Smith serving twice as acting governor before becoming official governor.

-To get on the ballot for Governor of Virginia, each candidate must file 10,000 signatures, including the signatures of at least 400 qualified voters from each of the 11 congressional districts in the Commonwealth.
+To get on the ballot for governor of Virginia, each candidate must file 10,000 signatures, including the signatures of at least 400 qualified voters from each of the 11 congressional districts in the Commonwealth.